The Vercel Breach Explained: How a Game Download Led to a Supply Chain Attack on 580 Employees

 What Vercel Is Doing Now

-According to Vercel's incident bulletin, they are:
+According to Vercel's incident bulletin, they:

-• Working with incident response experts and law enforcement
+- Worked with incident response experts and law enforcement

 Key Takeaways

 The Vercel breach is a case study in how modern supply chain attacks work: attackers no longer need to find a zero-day in your platform.
-They find a weak link in your ecosystem — a third-party tool, a browser extension, a contractor's laptop — and use legitimate credentials to move through your environment invisibly.
+They find a weak link in your ecosystem: a third-party tool, a browser extension, a contractor's laptop, and use legitimate credentials to move through your environment invisibly.

 For developers and security teams, the lesson is clear: your attack surface includes every tool your team has authorized.
 OAuth consent is not a formality.
 Environment variables are secrets, even the "non-sensitive" ones.
-And infostealer malware on one machine — anywhere in your supply chain — can cascade into a breach at a company serving millions of developers.
+And infostealer malware on one machine: anywhere in your supply chain: can cascade into a breach at a company serving millions of developers.

 The Vercel platform itself was not the vulnerability.
 The humans and tools around it were.